 As a child, what did you want to do when you grew up?

 Both my parents were teachers (my mother in English and as a librarian; my father, a math professor), so that was my first dream.
 When I started taking music lessons—Suzuki violin at age 3, recorder at age 6, piano at age 7, later voice—that dream morphed into being a performer or a music teacher.
-I eventually earned two degrees in music, a Bachelor's in Voice Performance and a Master's in Musicology, but never got around to teaching.
+I eventually earned two degrees in music, a Bachelor's in Voice Performance and a Master's in Musicology, but ended up working at a classical public radio station and then as a freelance writer.

 What kind of reader were you as a child?